Working Together: Coaches & Change Management Professionals

 Jenna Filipkowski Headshot

-Jenna Filipkowski, Ph.D., ACC, is the Head of Research at the Human Capital Institute (HCI).
-She has authored over 45 papers on topics such as coaching, leadership development, talent acquisition and employee engagement.
-Because of her passions for improving people’s experience in the workplace and helping leaders find alignment among work, values and talent, Jenna achieved her Associate Certified Coach (ACC) Credential and operates Movement Leadership Coaching LLC.
-Jenna lives in Cincinnati, Ohio, with her husband, son and two dogs.
+Jenna Filipkowski, ACC, PhD, is the head of research at the Human Capital Institute (HCI).
+She has authored over 45 papers on topics such as coaching, leadership development, talent acquisition, and employee engagement.
+Because of her passion for improving people’s experience in the workplace and helping leaders find alignment among work, values, and talent, Jenna achieved her ICF credential and operates Movement Leadership Coaching LLC.
+Jenna lives in Cincinnati, Ohio, with her husband, son, and two dogs.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.